mafaldacf/rendezvous/README.md

 1. Go to AWS EC2 and launch 1 instance for the `metadata server` and 5 instances for the `clients` (you can select the number of instances to launch instead of doing it manually).
 For each instance, use the following settings:
    - AMI: previous created `rendezvous` image from 'My AMIs'
-   - Instance type: `t2.xlarge`
+   - Instance type: `t2.xlarge` for the `metadata server` and `t2.large` for the `clients`
    - Keypair: `rendezvous-eu`
-   - Select the `antipode-mq` VPC and the previously created Security Group
+   - Select the `antipode-mq` VPC and the previously created Security Group `antipode-mq-rendezvous`
-   - Make sure a public IP is assigned
+   - Make sure to **ENABLE** assignment of public IP
 2. Configure your instance connections in `server-eval/configs/settings.yaml`
-3. Configure your deployment types (by default, these correspond to the combinations used in the **official** evaluation)
+3. If desired, configure your deployment types in `server-eval/configs/master.yaml` (by default, these correspond to the combinations used in the **official** evaluation):
+    - If `words23` is enabled, the metadata variations corresponds to number of datastores (ideally ranging 1, 5, 10, 15 and 20)
+    - Otherwise, the metadata variations corresponds to number of regions (ideally ranging 1, 10 and 100) used in the thesis evaluation.

-You can now relax and run the evaluation from the `server-eval` folder:
+You can now relax and run the evaluation from the `server-eval` folder

-    ./eval_master.py
+    ./master.py

+Plot for `thesis` or `words23`.
+If doing it for `words23`, you can add the flag `--annotate` to hardcode annotate the datapoints (these can be changed in the python script)

+    ./plot.py {thesis, words23}